svkazakov/ra-visualizer/README.md

 ## Dependencies
+* python3
+* bwa
 * TeX Live <br>
   (`sudo apt install texlive`)
-* bwa

 Python packages:
 * pyx
 * pysam

-**NB.** Python package `pysam` is working only for Linux OS, but for Windows users there are several ways how to make everything work.
+**NB.** Python package `pysam` is working only in Linux OS, but for Windows users there are several ways how to make everything work.
 One of them is described in the next section.

 ## For Windows
-Install Linux (for example, Ubuntu 22.04.2 LTS) with WSL for Windows (you can use any instruction on Web how to do this, for example, see first steps in [this article](https://ruslanmv.com/blog/Python3-in-Windows-with-Ubuntu)).<br>
+Install Linux (for example, Ubuntu 22.04.3 LTS) with WSL for Windows (you can use any instruction on Web how to do this, for example, see first steps in [this article](https://ruslanmv.com/blog/Python3-in-Windows-with-Ubuntu)).<br>
 After that you can install `python3` and all dependencies for it (don't forget to install texlive).<br>
 After all, you can run `python3 src/visualize.py` in folder `/mnt/<PATH_TO_PROJECT_DIR>`.